m-doescode/mscapitalism-mod/README.md

 m-doescode and egl1000's Capitalism Mod (or mscapitalism for short, fun fact: those are our first initials!) is a mod for Minecraft: Java Edition on Forge.

-It proports to add meony storage, land (property), shop machines and more!
+It proports to add money storage, land (property), shops (cash registers, stock frame, etc.) and more!

 Build your own civilization and economy with our mod!